kataw/kataw/test/__snapshot__/parser/statements/block/gen/unclosed_parens/x007bswitchx007b.md

 ✖ Property assignment expected - start: 10, end: 11
 ✖ ',' expected - start: 10, end: 11
 ✖ Expected a `;` - start: 10, end: 11
+✖ The parser expected to find a '}' to match the '{' token here - start: 11, end: 11
+✖ The parser expected to find a '}' to match the '{' token here - start: 11, end: 11

 ```